coleifer/peewee/docs/peewee/api.rst

 .. class:: DatabaseProxy()

-   Proxy subclass that is suitable to use as a placeholder for a :class:`Database` instance.
+   :class:`Proxy` subclass that is suitable to use as a placeholder for a :class:`Database` instance.

    See :ref:`initializing-database` for details.